farazkabir/TradeWeb/Readme.txt

 *********************************TradeVilla*******************************

-Overview:
+#Overview:

 TradeVilla is a web platform for trading products online.You can create an account here and upload a post about your product that you want to trade for something else.
 People who are interested can comment on your post and see your profile for contact information.Then they can contact you with the details you have provided.
 They can also review you after trading products with you and other users can watch these reviews.

-Project Features:
+#Project Features:

-#Responsive UI
+-Responsive UI
-#User Authentication
+-User Authentication
-#User Profile Modification(Edit)
+-User Profile Modification(Edit)
-#Post Upload with multiple images
+-Post Upload with multiple images
-#Post Comment
+-Post Comment
-#Post Delete
+-Post Delete
-#Search
+-Search
-#Review User
+-Review User

-Member Contribution:
+#Frameworks and Libraries:

-ID: 170104042 - 33.33%
+-ASP.NET MVC
-ID: 170104043 - 33.33%
+-Entity
-ID: 170104045 - 33.33%
+-Bootstrap

 Instructions to Follow: